Nagarjune1/Genetic-Pathfinding-Processing/README.md

 # Genetic-Pathfinding-Processing
-Uses a genetic algorithm to find the most optimal path between two points
+Uses a genetic algorithm to find the most optimal path between two points.
+Uses Processing.py to display graphics

 Designed and coded by Kyle Thorpe, 2018